Addalin/addalin.github.io/content/authors/admin/_index.md

 first_name: Adi
 email: ""
 ---
-I am a PhD student in Data Science at the Technion, working under the supervision of [Yevgeni Berzak](https://dds.technion.ac.il/academicstaff/yevgeni-berzak/) at the Language, Computation and Cognitition [(LaCC) Lab](https://lacclab.github.io/).
+I am a PhD Candidate in Electrical and Computers Engineering at the Technion, working under the supervision of [yoav schechner](https://webee.technion.ac.il/people/yoav/) at the Hibrid Imaging Lab [(HIL)](https://webee.technion.ac.il/people/yoav/lab-and-group/).
-My research explores how eye movements in reading are related to different reading tasks and to reading comprehension.
+I am passionate about solving challenging and multidisciplinary research engineering problems.
+My PhD research explores how to enhance daynamic phonoma study from atmospheric lidars.